Alleged killers of Dutch journalist De Vries go on trial | DW | 18.10.2021

 The Amsterdam District Court is expected to hear the main details of the police investigation so far and any other requests from the suspects' lawyers.

-The court will not evaluate evidence in a case which brought thousands of people onto the streets across the Netherlands to pay their last repects to De Vries.
+The preliminary hearing will not evaluate evidence in a case which brought thousands of people onto the streets across the Netherlands to pay their last repects to De Vries.

 Experts think that the murder could have been committed by the same organized crime group that de Vries had been trying to lock up in a 16-person court case.